hjmschoonvelde/ess_qta_2024/Lab_sessions/Day_2/Lab_Session_QTA_2.md

 As you can see, Trump’s inaugural speech consisted of 88 sentences.

 Before we preprocess our texts, we first need to tokenize it using `tokens()`.
+Tokenization is the process of breaking a text into smaller units, such as words.

 ``` r
 tokens_speeches_inaugural <- tokens(speeches_inaugural)
 ```

-We can create multiword expressions using `tokens_compound()`.
-Let’s say we want to make certain that references to the United States are recognized as such in subsequent analyses.
+Using `tokens_compound()` we can create multiword expressions.
+Multiword expressions are phrases that consist of more than one word.
+Let’s say we want to make certain that references to the `United States of America` are recognized as such in subsequent analyses.
 We can do so using the following line of code:

 ``` r
 tokens_speeches_inaugural <- tokens_compound(tokens_speeches_inaugural, phrase("United States of America"))
 ```

-Let’s see how often each President referred to the United States
+Let’s see how often each President referred to the United States of America in their inaugural speeches:

 ``` r
 str_count(as.character(speeches_inaugural), "United States of America")
 ```

-    ##  [1] 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0 0 0 1 1 1 2 1
+    ##  [1] 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+    ## [39] 0 0 0 0 0 0 0 0 0 0 0 0 1 0 0 0 1 1 1 2 1

+Apparently, this is a turn of phrase that is used more often in recent years, but not so much in the past.

-Using the `kwic()` function, we can inspect the context in which the United States is used in these speeches:
+Using the `kwic()` function, we can inspect the context in which the United States of America is used in these speeches.
+The `kwic()` function takes in a tokenized text and a pattern to look for.
+It returns a keyword-in-context (KWIC) object, which is a data frame that shows the context in which the pattern occurs.
+In this case we’ll look at the context in which the United States of America of 10 words before and after the phrase:

 ``` r
 kwic(tokens_speeches_inaugural,